dazet/data-map/README.md

 ##### Default filters

 * `string`: cast value to string if possible or return null
 * `int`, `integer`: cast to integer or return null
 * `float`: cast to float or return null
 * `bool`, `boolean`: try to resolve value as boolean or return null
 * `array`: cast value to array if possible (from array or iterable) or return null

-* `explode [delimiter=","]`: explode string using delimiter

-  e.g. 1: default explode by comma `string | explode`

-  e.g. 2: explode by custom string `string | explode "-"`
+* `explode [delimiter=","]`: explode string using delimiter e.g. 1: default explode by comma `string | explode` e.g. 2: explode by custom string `string | explode "-"`

-* `implode [delimiter=","]`: implode array of strings using delimiter e.g. 1: default implode by comma `array | implode`

-  e.g. 2: explode by custom string `array | implode "-"`
+* `implode [delimiter=","]`: implode array of strings using delimiter e.g. 1: default implode by comma `array | implode` e.g. 2: explode by custom string `array | implode "-"`
 * `upper`: upper case string
 * `lower`: lower case string
 * `trim`, `ltrim`, `rtrim`: trim string
 * `format`: format value as string using `sprintf` e.g. 1: `string | format "string: %s"` e.g. 2: `float | format "price: $%01.2f"` transforms `12.3499` to `'price: $12.35'`
 * `replace [search] [replace=""]`: replace substring in string like `str_replace` function e.g. 1: `string | replace "remove me"` replaces `'remove me'` with empty sting e.g. 2: `string | replace "red" "green"` transforms `'tests are red'` to `'tests are green'`
 * `strip_tags`: same as `strip_tags` function
 * `number_format [decimals=2] [decimal_point="."] [thousands_separator=","]`: same as `number_format` function
 * `round [precision=0]`: same as `round` function
 * `floor`
 * `ceil`
 * `datetime`: try to transform value to `DateTimeImmutable` or return null
 * `date_format [format="Y-m-d H:i:s"]`: try to transform value to datetime and format as string or return null when value cannot be transformed
 * `date_modify [modifier]`: try to transform value to `DateTimeImmutable` and then transform it using modifier `$datetime->modify($modifier)`, e.g.: `date_string | date_modify "+1 day"`
 * `timestamp`: try to transform value to datetime and then to timestamp or return null
 * `json_encode`
 * `json_decode`
 * `count`: return count for array or `Countable` or null when not countable
 * `if_null [then]`: define default value when mapped value is null e.g. `maybe_string | string | if_null "default"`
 * `if_empty [then]`: define default value when mapped value is empty e.g. `maybe_string | string | if_empty "default"`

 ##### Function as transformation

-Default configuration of `FilterChainParser` allows use any PHP function as transformation.
+Default configuration of `InputFilterParser` allows use any PHP function as transformation.
 By default mapped value is passed as first argument to that function optionally followed by other arguments defined in filter config.
 It is also possible to define different argument position of mapped value using `$$` as a placeholder.

 ###### Examples:

 * calculate md5 of mapped value: `key | string | md5`
 * wrap string after 20 characters: `key | string | wordwrap 20`
 * custom argument position of mapped value `key | string | preg_replace "/\s+/" " " $$`

-##### Defining custom filters

 ## Output formatting